FedericoCarboni/scarpet-docs/_functions/filter.md

         binds: [_, _i]
 ---

-filters `list` elements returning only these that return positive result of the `expr`.
+Filters `list` elements returning only these that return positive result of the `expr`.
 With `break` and `continue` statements, the supplied value can be used as a boolean check instead.